-To help your child become familiar with the test, we have created a free and easy only check for you to use. to help prepare for the test.
-Sit with you child and encourage them to sound out and read each work.
-Discretely record whether the answer is correct as you go.
-Our check will calculate and email scores.
-You can return to the test at a later date to check on progress.
+To help children and parents become familiar with the Phonics Screening Check, we’ve created a free and easy-to-use online version to support your preparation.
+Sit with your child and encourage them to sound out and read each word.
+Discreetly record whether they read the word correctly as you go.
+The check will automatically calculate the score and email the results to you.
+You can revisit the test at any time to track your child’s progress.

 What can you do to help?